Frequently Asked Questions

 The memorial is funded through donations.
 Contributions to the memorial are used for maintenance of the site including repair, painting, reinforcement and replacement of the markers as well as weed abatement and any other necessary vegetation management.
 Less than 10% of contributions are used for administrative costs such as this website and our community outreach.

 The Lafayette Hillside Memorial is a non-profit organization which makes your deductions tax-deductible.
-While we are updating our website to receive donations, checks can be made to Lafayette Hillside Memorial and sent to 1068 N. Thompson Rd, Lafayette, CA 94549.
+You can make a donation online or by check made out to Lafayette Hillside Memorial and sent to 1068 N. Thompson Rd, Lafayette, CA 94549.

-What is the number of crosses and other symbols, and do the numbers of crosses and other symbols represent each death?
+How many crosses and other symbols are on the hillside, and do the numbers of crosses and other symbols represent each death?

-Although the Memorial started out with a marker installed to represent each life lost, the number of crosses and other symbolic markers, due to space and fire safety constraints, does not match the total number of lives lost in the wars.
+Although the Memorial started out with a marker installed to represent each life lost, the number of crosses and other symbolic markers, due to space and fire safety constraints, did not match the total number of lives lost in the wars.
 That number is too big.
+We do not have an exact count of the number of symbols currently on the hillside, but it is in the thousands.

 Why doesn’t the Lafayette Hillside Memorial look like other wartime memorial sites?